Parent or Child: Who's Really Having The Tantrum?

 1. Breathe - make sure you are breathing properly.
 When you inhale - your abdomen expands, and exhale, your abdomen contracts.
 Steady, proper breathing allows you to be present, and appropriately respond to what's happening in the moment.

 2. Say to yourself: how can I respond to this experience with love? ...and be open to guidance from your higher self.
 This action will support both you and your child to express and address the emotional upset.
 Speak to your child with a sincere, soft/kind heart, patience, and ask him/her what s(he) needs in this moment.
-If the tantrum appears to happen because you said no to buying her a new toy, you could say: "While I'm saying no to buying you the toy, it doesn't mean I don't love you, and it doesn't mean I won't say yes in the future, but right now, I'm saying no, and that's ok.
-Although you're feeling __________ (ask her how she feels) about my answer, can we find other ways to spend the day and enjoy each other's company?"
+If the tantrum appears to happen because you said no to buying him/her a new toy, you could say: "While I'm saying no to buying you the toy, it doesn't mean I don't love you, and it doesn't mean I won't say yes in the future, but right now, I'm saying no, and that's ok.
+Although you're feeling __________ (ask him/her how she feels) or you could say: Although you appear to be upset about my answer, let's create feel-good emotions so we can enjoy the day, and each other's company."
 Parents, there's no exact blueprint with what to say.
 Do your best with the most loving approach.

 I'd love to 'hear' from you: When faced with tantrum from a child, how do you approach the situation and the child?
 Are you able to make a connection between the emotions you're holding onto and the child's behavior?

 p.s.
 Wanna be part of our wellness community?
-Sign up for our #ChangeYourBeliefsChangeYourHealth e-newsletter to get free healthy living support, special discounts, and other goodies for your family sent straight to your inbox!
+Sign up for our #MotherhoodMadeEasy e-newsletter to get free healthy living support, special discounts, and other goodies for your family sent straight to your inbox!